tjohann/a20_sdk/README.md

 (until end of november)
 - add storyline for bananapi-pro (home cloud server)
-- add storyline for baalue (distcc)
+- add storyline for baalue (distcc -> build emacs-gtk)
+- add storyline for nanopi as part of a mobile robot
 - make use of lcd1602 module of cubietruck (baalue_master)

+(until end of december)
+- add dtc config for mcp2515 (bananapi and cubietruck)
 - working jailhouse configuration for bananapi and olimex
 - simple example for using bare-metal cell within bananapi/olimex

-(until end of december)
 - working can parts for a20-can and mcp2515 (bananapi/olimex)
 - working can baremetal can example
 - simple baremetal lcd example